Introducing Generation Healthcare - giving parents peace of mind with a range of child-only health insurance plans. Learn more.

 Bullying is not just in the playground

-According to the latest figures from the Health and Safety Executive (HSE) the number of people suffering from work related stress, depression and anxiety is on the rise.
+According to the latest figures from the Health and Safety Executive (HSE) the number of people suffering from work-related stress, depression and anxiety is on the rise.

-Over the year of 2016/17, 526,000 workers reported that they were dealing with work-related stress, depression or anxiety, some of these cases were new and others long-standing issues.
+Over the year of 2016/17, 526,000 workers reported that they were dealing with work-related stress, depression or anxiety, some of these cases were new and other long-standing issues.
 This accumulates to 12.5 million working days lost due to work-related illness – a huge financial strain on business and individuals alike.
-Out of these astounding figures, 13% of the group said that their work related stress was caused by violence, threats or bullying.
+Out of these astounding figures, 13% of the group said that their work-related stress was caused by violence, threats or bullying.
 That’s a massive 68,380 adults who aren’t comfortable with their working life because of bullying.

-Recognise the situation: To prevent bullying from turning into work related stress, depression or anxiety it’s important to be able to pick up on a situation before it gets serious.
+Recognise the situation: To prevent bullying from turning into work-related stress, depression or anxiety it’s important to be able to pick up on a situation before it gets serious.
 Signs that you or someone else is being bullied are sometimes hard to see, so here is a list of possible behaviours that you might be able to pick up on: